 - Bring plenty of water, at least 2L in the summer.
 We hiked in early May around sunset time.
 It was 75 degrees F mostly cloudy, and we shared 1L.
 We probably could have brought more water though.

-- Please, please, please, take out what you bring in.
+- Leave no trace.
+Please, please, please, take out what you bring in.
 We were disappointed with the amount of garbage lying around the trail when we visited.
 Respect the environment and make it a pleasant experience for future hikers.